 The maximum amount also applies to people in certain occupations and professions, irrespective of age where there is a limited earnings span.
 These occupations include professional athletes.

 There is a limit on the earnings that may be taken into account.
 The limit is €115,000.

 You no longer have to buy an annuity with the proceeds of your pension policy, however, you may do so if you wish.
 This option does not apply in general to occupational pensions, but it may apply to the Additional Voluntary Contributions (AVCs) paid by people in occupational pension schemes.

 The Finance Act 2006 introduced a limit on the value of an individual's pension fund which may attract tax relief and this may vary from year to year.
 This is called the Standard Fund Threshold.
 From 7 December 2010 to 31 December 2013 the maximum allowable pension fund on retirement for tax purposes was €2.3 million.
-If the fund is greater than the limit then tax at 41% will be charged on the excess when it is drawn down from the fund.
+If the fund is greater than the limit then tax at the higher rate (40% in 2015) will be charged on the excess when it is drawn down from the fund.
 From 1 January 2014 the absolute value of the Standard Fund Threshold reduced to €2 million.
 From the same date the value of a defined benefit differs depending on the age at which the pension is drawn down.
 You can read more about the new formula used to value pension rights on Revenue's website (pdf).

 Since 1 January 2011 there is a limit of €200,000 on the amount of the tax-free retirement lump sum.
 Lump sum payments above that limit will be taxed as follows (in 2014 and 2015):

 You do not have to remain in the same pension fund.
 You may transfer funds accumulated with one insurer to another fund with another insurer.
 Of course, there may be costs involved in doing this.